Think Tank School

 The Think Tank School is an offer of the Think Tank Lab, a project of the German Council on Foreign Relations (DGAP) and the Mercator Institute for China Studies (MERICS).
 It is kindly supported by the Stiftung Mercator and the Robert Bosch Stiftung.

-The Think Tank School is open to think tank employees who work in the research department of a think tank based in Germany and have 2-5 years of relevant professional experience.
+The Think Tank School is open to think tank employees who work in the research department of a think tank based in Germany and have two to five years of relevant professional experience.
 Career changers are also welcome to participate.
-We strongly encourage underrepresented groups to apply.
-The 2021 pilot cohort offers 12 spots.
+We value diversity and strongly encourage underrepresented groups to apply.
+The 2022 cohort offers up to 15 spots.

 The Think Tank School is based on a holistic understanding of competencies as a combination of knowledge, skills, and attitudes.
-The topics covered in the Think Tank School are based on our competency framework that was developed in conversation with think tankers and adult education experts.
-At the beginning of the Think Tank School, the fellows set their own learning goals based on their previous experience and knowledge.
+The topics covered in the Think Tank School are based on our competency framework that was developed in collaboration with think tankers and adult education experts, tested in our pilot cohort in 2021, and revised on the basis of the feedback we received.
+At the start of the Think Tank School, fellows set their own learning goals based on their previous experience and knowledge.

-After participating in the Think Tank School, the fellows will have the competencies to:
+After participating in the Think Tank School, the fellows will be able to:

-- initiate innovative, target group-oriented and impact-oriented policy projects in the focus areas they are working on,
+- Develop and implement innovative, target group-specific, and impact-oriented policy projects in the fields they are working on;

-The Think Tank School consists of a combination of three training modules, including a study trip, and two practical and self-organized project phases.
+The Think Tank School consists of a combination of four training modules, including a study trip, and three practical and self-organized project phases.

 - Training Modules